mmp2/manifold-learning-examples/to-do.md

 List of Problems
-* the Aspect Ratio Problem: choosing independent eigenvectors
+* the Aspect Ratio Problem: choosing independent eigenvectors DONE
 * the Variable Density Problem: distortions due to variable density of data on manifold
 * the Neighborhood Graph Problem: distortions due to the choice of neighborhood graph (in variable density)
 * Artefacts due to method inconsistency and other artefacts